KTH-IV1351/proj-task-3/README.md

 # Project Task 3
-Some sql statements to help with project task 3
+This repo contains scripts to create the employee database used for examples in 'tips and tricks for project task 3'